 A company that could design a next-generation device that would be wireless and have a better user experience whilst being easier to deploy, maintain and upgrade.
 Their previous experience led them to look for a business that could work as a long-term partner for maintenance, bug-fixing, and extending the device capabilities.

 Fortunately for us, they had heard positive feedback concerning Krakul and our previous developments with IoT devices, hence why they reached out to us.

 The first step for us was to identify Evocon’s needs.

 Their team approached us with an initial idea about what features the IIoT product needs.
-However, our prior experience highlighted that there is always a need for further in-depth analysis, before we can give time and price estimates, or even begin the actual engineering work.
-Similarly, we began by having numerous meetings, consultations and became familiar with the previous version of their device.
+However, our prior experience highlighted that there is always a need for further in-depth analysis before we can give time and price estimates, or even begin the actual engineering work.
+Similarly, we began by having numerous meetings, and consultations to become familiar with the previous version of their device.

 These discussions led to an understanding that their primary need was to integrate WiFi into the device to support wireless capabilities.
 The aim was to remove as many cables as possible and design the device to be more compact.
 Simultaneously, we were the IIoT product would be used in an extreme environment near factory production lines.